uidaholib/spec-docs/content/processing/resource-record.md

     - Option 2:
         - In ArchivesSpace, click **Create** located next to the search box.
         - From the drop-down menu, click **Resource**.
+        - This is typical for older collections without existing records in ArchivesSpace.

 <div class="text-center mb-2">
     <a href="#{{ 'Basic Information Fields ' | slugify }}" class="btn btn-secondary my-2 mx-1">Basic Information Fields</a>